gsnedders/todo/wpt.md

  - [ ] Get the csswg-test build system gone.
  - [ ] Make sure anything in csswg-test that has a build system is put into wpt's [test generation tool/checker](https://github.com/w3c/web-platform-tests/pull/3083).
  - [ ] Make sure all reftests in wpt/csswg-test work at the test resolution.
 And that wptrunner actually [uses](https://github.com/w3c/wptrunner/issues/166) the viewport-size meta for things that aren't Servo.
+ - [ ] Come up with a plan to either kill or replace `generate_tests` in wpt, because it seemingly does more harm than good.